dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 #### Fixed Models.

-Upon construction the value(s) of one or more parameters can be fixed.
+Upon construction  of a model the value(s) of one or more parameters can be fixed.
 Either with a constant value, turning the model into one with less parameters, or with another **Model**.
-Now the parameter is changing as the **Model**.
+In the latter case the parameter is changing as the **Model**.
 Results and derivatives are constructed from the interacting models.
 Again such a fixed model is a **Model** and can be part of a compound model.
 See the [mrs-fringes example](../examples/mrs-fringes.ipynb).

 Compound and fixed models are non-linear unless all its constituents are linear and its operations are additive.

 There are several dozens of simple Models inside this toolbox.

+#### Brackets

+The models in a chain are process, strictly from left to right.
+There is no adherence to operation preferences.
+However, when a compound model is appended to a chain, the appended model is considered as a single unit.
+It get a set of brackets around it.
+If m1, m2 and m3 are all models, then
+    m = m1 * m2
+    m += m3
+is different from
+    m = m1
+    m *= m2 + m3
+The first is processed as ( m1 * m2 ) + m3 while the second is processed
+as m1 * ( m2 + m3 ).
+The brackets are introduced implicitly.
+Explicit
+placement of brackets can be done with **BracketModel**.

 <a name="fitters"></a>
 ### Fitters